-Some of the questions will ask about topics like:
+Some of the questions will cover topics such as::

 - Housing stability

 - Pets

-- Who lives in the home
+- Who lives in the home.

-- If there are firearms, drugs, alcohol, and marijuana in the residence
+- If there are firearms, drugs, alcohol, or marijuana in the residence

 - Victim concerns

 - Neighbor concerns

 - Resource needs they may have

 - Access to the residence for home visits and searches

 This home review will help determine if it is a safe and appropriate place for you.
-They will then request a home walk-through, ask questions, and take notes.
+They will then request a home walk-through, ask additional questions, and take notes.